Letters from Lodi

 Robin Burcell is a novelist who lives in Lodi, California.
 She has published her own series of police procedurals, but since 2015 she has been busily co-writing international best sellers for Clive Cussler, the New York Times Best Selling author of more than 80 books of fiction — including the 1976 classic, Raise the Titanic!, plus two books turned into blockbuster movies (one of them, 2005's Sahara, starred Matthew McConaughey, Steve Zahn, William Macy and Penélope Cruz, and was produced and distributed at a staggering cost of $241 million).

 Ms. Burcell's own life has been one huge adventure.
 Before embracing her current career as a high-profile novelist, she spent 28 years working in law enforcement.
 She was, in fact, the Lodi Police Department's first female officer, starting in 1983.
 Because of that, for years she had to make do with a converted storeroom as a locker room.
-She also served as a hostage negotiator and a FBI Academy-trained forensic artist, then moved to Sacramento County where she worked for 10 years as a Criminal Investigator, before retiring to write full-time in 2010.
+She also served as a hostage negotiator and an FBI Academy-trained forensic artist, then moved to Sacramento County where she worked for 10 years as a Criminal Investigator, before retiring to write full-time in 2010.

 But now she lives a life of high risk, adventure, riches, and even a little romance through her fictional characters.
 Here is our own summary of the characters and story created by Ms. Burcell and Mr. Cussler as written in their latest book, Wrath of Poseidon (released May 2020), which is significant to us because it happens to have a Lodi flair: